Cleverman (TV series): Cleverman

 The Cleverman is an important figure in many Australian Aboriginal cultures.
 Series creator Ryan Griffen describes the Cleverman as "like the Pope of the Dreamtime ... the conduit between the present and the Dreaming".
 The version in the television series combines many Cleverman traditions from different Aboriginal clans to create a superheroic version, with powers relating to the Dreaming's connection to past, present and future.
 Koen West, the protagonist of the series displays his powers through both seasons either from instinct or learned by experience.
 He can heal instantly, and can not die by conventional methods, but can be hurt or killed either by a being from the spiritual plane such as the Namorrodor, or the tree sap his brother Waruu used from their childhood tree that he forged into a dagger.
 Koen can receive visions from touching others seeing future events, and he can shape shift into a bird when escaping or needing to sneak into a building.
-He also has access to a spiritual energy shot dubbed the ‘Blue Blast’, a ball of energy fired from his chest that when it hits its target it separates them from their soul thus when they die they fade to nothingness.
+He also has access to a spiritual energy shot dubbed the 'Blue Blast', a ball of energy fired from his chest that when it hits its target it separates them from their soul thus when they die they fade to nothingness.
 Koen can swallow the soul if he chooses to erase it from existence or return it to its body by killing the host and resurrecting them.
 As Cleverman, Koen uses the Nulla Nulla, a traditional Aboriginal War Club also used by the Hairies.

 Hairypeople

 The Hairypeople or "Hairies" are designed by Jacob ("Jake") Nash, production designer for the Australian Aboriginal Bangarra Dance Theatre, and realised by the Weta Workshop, known for their work on The Lord of The Rings and other fantasy and science fiction films.
 The Hairypeople in Cleverman are inspired by Australian Aboriginal mythology of hairymen drawn from multiple Aboriginal peoples, including the Gamilaraay and Bundjalung people of northern New South Wales.
-In the series, they speak Kumbainggar, another language from northern New South Wales.
+In the series, they speak Gumbaynggirr, another language from northern New South Wales.

 In the world of Cleverman, Hairies are stronger and hardier than humans, covered in thick facial and body hair, and have tough, sharp fingernails.
 They also have much longer lifespans.
 They share some things with Aboriginal Australians, including a knowledge of land, culture and the Dreaming.
 Their DNA differs enough from humans to be considered a different species.
 They come to the notice of modern human society six months prior to the beginning of the series, in an event known as "Emergence Day".
 Those who choose to live their lives as they always have—covered in a coat of hair and speaking their traditional languages—are confined to "The Zone" by a fearful government.
 To escape, some Hairies become "shavers", learning to speak English and removing their body hair in order to blend in with human society.